Can a Foreigner Become a Licensed Real Estate Service Practitioner in the Philippines?

 Finally, what about foreigners who are licensed real estate service practitioners in other countries?
 Can they practice their profession in the Philippines?
 YES, they can.

 For example, Realtors® from the United States can practice their profession in the country upon the recommendation of the Professional Regulatory Board of Real Estate Service (Board) to the PRC.
-And only after the PRC has approved the registration as well as authorized the issuance of a certificate of registration with or without examination.
-[See Section (j), PD 223]
+Only after the PRC has approved the registration as well as authorized the issuance of a certificate of registration with or without examination.
+[See Section 7 (j), Rep. Act No. 8981]

 If a US Realtor® is issued a certificate of registration with or without examination by the PRC then he/she can practice as a real estate service professional in the country.
 However, if this does not appeal to the US Realtor® then he/she has a final option.